jqn-development/react-native-smart-barcode/README.md

 ## Usage

-Install the package from npm with `npm install react-native-smart-barcode --save`.
+Install the package from npm with `npm install react-native-barcode-scan --save`.
-Then, require it from your app's JavaScript files with `import Barcode from 'react-native-smart-barcode'`.
+Then, require it from your app's JavaScript files with `import Barcode from 'react-native-barcode-scan'`.

 ```js